SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

 Installation
 ------------

 The FORCAST pipeline is written entirely in Python.
-TThe pipeline is platform independent and has been tested on Linux, Mac OS X, and Windows operating systems.
+The pipeline is platform independent and has been tested on Linux, Mac OS X, and Windows operating systems.
 Running the pipeline requires a minimum of 16GB RAM, or equivalent-sized swap file.